President Trump cancels trip to London and says Obama's to blame

 President Donald Trump said Thursday that he has canceled a trip to London, in a tweet that blamed his predecessor for selling the previous U.S. Embassy in that city for "peanuts."

-There have been calls in the U.K. for that government to call off the planned trip after Trump shared anti-Muslim and anti-immigrant videos on Twitter that were posted by a senior member of a fringe far-right group.
+There have been calls in the U.K. for the British government to call off the planned trip after Trump shared anti-Muslim and anti-immigrant videos on Twitter that were posted by a senior member of a fringe far-right group.

 Trump also famously attacked London Mayor Sadiq Khan in the aftermath of a terror attack in that city in 2017 on the London Bridge.